WisdmLabs/moodle-format_remuiformat/README.md

 # Roadmap

-1. Will give option to add new section and activities without turn on editing mode.
+1. Will give option to set image as background to the card in card layout.
+2. Will give option to adjust image brightness of the card in card layout.

 [(Back to top)](#table-of-contents)